iRobotEducation/root-docs/README.md

 Python is governed by the Python Software Foundation.
 All other trademarks mentioned are the property of their respective owners.

-USB-C® is a trademark of USB Implementers Forum.
+USB-C and USB Type-C are registered trademarks of USB Implementers Forum.

 Raspberry Pi is a trademark of Raspberry Pi Ltd.